 I am white as rice and blonde/blue-eyed on top of that.
 My parents' genetics decided that, not you or me.

-For the record, I am 1/16 Cherokee Indian.
-My mother says my ancestor grandmother was given the anglicized name "Sarah" in the Dawes Registry.
-Our oral family history says she was a survivor of the Trail of Tears march ordered by the traitor Andrew Jackson.
+For the record, I am also 1/16 Cherokee Indian.
+My mother says my ancestoral great great grandmother was given the anglicized name "Sarah" in the Dawes Registry.
+Our oral family history says she was a survivor of the Trail of Tears march ordered by the President of the time, Andrew Jackson.

 I have no reason to tear down Andrew Jackson's statue.
 To the contrary, it reminds me of how much of a mean bastard he really was and that bad public policy should not be repeated.

 The corporate name "Aerofeather Aviation Inc" was created by me to honor the memory of my Cherokee ancestor Sarah.
 While she managed to survive a 900 mile forced march from western North Carolina to Oklahoma she would not live long enough or perhaps even imagine how her beautiful family would later thrive and prosper.
 Perhaps from God's heaven, yes.

 My mother Frances Eleanor (1/8 Cherokee) and her mother Cassie Cathleen (1/4 Cherokee) are said to be beautiful (Anglo-Cherokee) women.

 I have the memory and pictures to prove it.
 My mother (Frances) is 86 years of age and is still a beautiful woman.

 In May 2020 I flew the Piper-201 alone on a business route over eastern Oklahoma (Wilburton) in the area where Sarah was put on a reservation.
 I thought of her presence.
 In her time if she could have looked up and saw me then I think she might have felt that despite her immense suffering by state-sponsored forced relocation and the resulting genocide that she might think things turned out ok after all for her subsequent decendants.